 I was skeptical and already in a healthy relationship with my beloved crockpot.
 Surely, I did not need a $100 pot to do everything my crock does [only faster].
 I was really okay with the 6-8 hour cook time because good things take time, right?
 I don’t need to cook my frozen chicken in 10 minutes because guys, I’m a planner…I get my chicken out the day before and allow it 24 hours to thaw.

-After many months of text messages from my friend telling me her Instant Pot success stories, I finally bit the bullet when Claire’s Closet Finds posted an Amazon lightening deal for the Instant Pot.
+After many months of text messages from my friend telling me her Instant Pot success stories, I finally bit the bullet during an Amazon lightening deal.
 I purchased the Instant Pot for $80 my first week after having baby #3…if there ever was a time for quick and easy dinners, this was it!

 It arrived in such a big box that I put off opening it for nearly a week.
 You know that feeling of being so excited about a contraption but also terrified of even using it because you will have to [gasp] learn something new?
 That was me.
 I waited until my mom came to town and we tested it out together on my most favorite, Beef Stroganoff.
 Now no one makes the Strog like my mama and I have never attempted the recipe before because I didn’t own her secret ingredient: a pressure cooker.
 With my phone in hand so I could text my Instant Pot Aficionado friend, we broke out the IP and started cooking with pressure.
 The Strog came out perfect and we didn’t waste a single second hanging out over a gas stove to achieve meaty tenderness.